ACTIVATION.WATCH

 BitTickerBIP #Description

-9DC300BIP 300 (OP_DRIVECHAIN or DC) enables the creation of Bitcoin sidechains called Drivechains, where miners approve withdrawals from sidechains back to the main chain, allowing experimentation with new features without changing Bitcoin's base layer.
+7DC300BIP 300 & 301 (OP_DRIVECHAIN or DC) and BMM (Blind Merged Mining) enable the creation of Bitcoin sidechains called Drivechains, where miners approve withdrawals from sidechains back to the main chain, allowing experimentation with new features without changing Bitcoin's base layer.

 Proposals are sorted alphabetically, descriptions were created by AI, using the following sources: